 The weekly Torah Reading helps us understand Jesus

 Was the weekly Torah reading, which was introduced by Ezra the Scribe after the return of the exiles from Babylon (see Nehemiah 8), important to Yeshua and his disciples?
-In order to truly grasp Messiah’s identity, we must understand His Jewish roots, which are powerfully reflected in His ministry.
+In order to truly grasp the Messiah’s identity, we must understand His Jewish roots, which are powerfully reflected in His ministry.
 Our Messiah’s public ministry began, as described in the Gospel of Luke 4:14-21, with His being called up to a public Torah reading.
-If the Torah reading was central to the worship of Yeshua and His first century followers, should it not be central to our worship as well?
+If the Torah reading was central to the worship of Yeshua and His first-century followers, should it not be central to our worship as well?

 The Weekly Torah Reading unlocks our full inheritance

 In Matthew 13:52, Yeshua said, “Therefore every Torah scholar discipled for the kingdom of heaven is like the master of a household who brings out of his treasure both new things and old.”
 We should never neglect the old for the sake of the new, or vice versa.
 All are God’s priceless possessions, neither one more or less valuable than the other.
 However, together, their value increases dramatically!
 Why settle for half an inheritance?
 By engaging in the weekly Torah reading, we help to unite Old and New Testaments, connect to the roots of our faith, increase our biblical literacy, follow Messiah’s example, and experience spiritual transformation.

 If you’d like to join us in engaging with the fullness of God’s Word together, start by signing up for our weekly Torah Portion emails.
 Each Thursday, I’ll send an email with a reading summary for that week’s Torah reading, along with commentary that connects the reading to a life with Messiah.
 I encourage you to take the journey for yourself and experience the full blessing God has for you!